Average Car Accident Settlement in Michigan

 The average personal injury settlement in Michigan varies widely, depending on factors such as the severity of the injuries, medical costs, lost wages, and pain and suffering.
 While settlements can range from smaller settlements for minor accidents to significant amounts for severe cases, no fixed average applies to all claims.
 An experienced attorney can evaluate your case and determine a fair settlement based on your specific circumstances.

-How Much Can Someone Sue You for After a Car Accident in Michigan?
+How Much Can Someone File a Claim Against You for After a Car Accident in Michigan?

-In Michigan, the amount someone can sue for after a car accident depends on the nature of the claim.
+In Michigan, the amount someone can file a claim against you for after a car accident depends on the nature of the claim.
 Economic damages, such as medical expenses and lost wages, have no cap.
 However, non-economic damages, like pain and suffering, may have caps in specific cases.
 Michigan’s no-fault insurance system limits claims to cases involving serious injuries or significant property damage.

 How Long Does a Car Accident Settlement Take in Michigan?